lise-rg/VV-ISTIC-TP3/exercises/pmd-test-smells.md

   }
     }
 ```
-We can see that that there is more that 1 assert in the same test.
-We can correct it with making 1 test per function tested.
+We can see that there is more that 1 assert in the same test.
+We can correct it with making only one test per function tested (one test per assert).